 In short, automation won’t fix what’s broken.
 It’ll likely make it much worse.

-For businesses that already have some marketing automation in place, a marketing audit can help identify and resolve bottlenecks.
+For businesses that already have some marketing automation strategy in place, a marketing audit can help identify and resolve bottlenecks.

 As 2021 automation trends go, using an email marketing tool as part of your marketing strategy isn’t the newest or shiniest thing.
 Yet, it’s one of those things most businesses end up doing.
 Why?